Patriots owner Kraft offered plea deal in prostitution case

 FORT LAUDERDALE, Fla.
 (AP) — Florida prosecutors have offered a plea deal to New England Patriots owner Robert Kraft and other men charged with paying for illicit sex at a massage parlor.

-The Palm Beach State Attorney's Office confirmed Tuesday it has offered Kraft and 24 other men charged with soliciting prostitution the standard diversion program offered to first-time offenders.
-The men must concede they would be found guilty, perform 100 hours community service and attend a class on prostitution's dangers and how it perpetuates human trafficking, spokesman Mike Edmondon said.
-They must also pay a court fee of $5,000 per count.
+The Palm Beach County State Attorney's Office confirmed Tuesday it has offered Kraft and 24 other men charged with soliciting prostitution the standard diversion program offered to first-time offenders.
+The men must concede they would be found guilty, perform 100 hours community service and attend a class on prostitution's dangers and how it perpetuates human trafficking, spokesman Mike Edmondson said.
+They must also be tested for sexually transmitted diseases and pay a court fee of $5,000 per count.
 Kraft, 77, was charged with two counts last month.

 In return, the charges of misdemeanor soliciting prostitution would be dropped.
 Edmondson said none have accepted so far.
 By accepting, the men might also avoid having to appear in court, Edmondson said.
 That would be negotiated.